rajkumaar23/rajkumaar23.github.io/content/about.md

 id = "about"
 +++

-I am Rajkumar, an ambitious computer science engineering senior, currently working as a Software Engineer Intern at [CodeChef](https://codechef.com), ever in awe of the wonders that 0s & 1s could create, passionate about Open Source & Product Development.
+I am Rajkumar, an ambitious computer science engineering undergrad, currently working part-time as a Software Engineer Intern at [CodeChef](https://codechef.com), ever in awe of the wonders that 0<sub>s</sub> & 1<sub>s</sub> could create, and passionate about Open Source & Product Development.
 I started my development with mainly Android apps made out of Java, then got to explore web technologies such as [Laravel](https://laravel.com), NodeJS, Angular etc.

-The set of software I mostly use are :
+The software I mostly use are :
 - Jetbrains suite of IDEs for development.
 - Sublime Text for quick text editing.
 - Sublime Merge for complex git stuff.